 - Understand what your donors want.

 - Use your data to make the right ask.

-If you’re crafting your nonprofit’s strategic plan for 2022, an enhanced fundraising outreach approach can help you hit the ground running with a dedicated, meticulous plan for wowing and connecting with donors.
+If you’re crafting your nonprofit’s strategic plan for next year, an enhanced fundraising outreach approach can help you hit the ground running with a dedicated, meticulous plan for wowing and connecting with donors.
 Let’s dive in!